 Participatory Appraisal (PA) is a development approach aimed at facilitating and encouraging participation and the active involvement of people in discussion, decision making and action planning.
 It particularly focuses on those who often get ignored or feel they don’t have a voice that is heard.

 Through participatory skills training we are able to embed skills in individuals and groups, building their capacity to adopt participatory approaches themselves.

 - Food works! – Training in facilitation skills

 Through our outreach training programmes Food Matters is able to support individuals and communities to access healthy affordable diets through increasing their skills and confidence.
 We focus on individual participants, assessing their needs and introducing interventions that lead to positive, long lasting behaviour change around food shopping and budgeting, cooking and eating – using the resources they have.

-- Kitchen Kickstart – cookery workshops with young adults in supported living, including young Mother and baby units
+- Kitchen Kickstart – cookery workshops with young, vulnerable 16-25 year olds, including young Mother and baby units and care leavers

 - Food and Reform – food and nutrition programmes with inmates and staff in prisons

 – Cookery course participants

 - Arun Cook and Eat – working with vulnerable community groups since 2013

 - Family cooking – St Joseph’s Catholic Primary School